 - Add some spices to make a pizza sauce

-- Make tomato soup
+- Make a hearty vegetable soup

 - Poach a fish using the leftover San Marzano Tomato Sauce and add more aromatics along with capers and olives